+Note that $v_2^{\mathrm{rp}}$ and $\delta_{\mathrm{rp}}$ cannot be measured directly, and therefore the ratios of these observables are approximated by the measured $R_{v_2\{\mathrm{zdc}\}}$ in Fig.~\ref{fig:3}(d) and $R_{\delta_{\mathrm{rp}}}$ in Fig.~\ref{fig:3}(e), respectively.
+The STAR data agree with AMPT $R_{v_2^{\mathrm{rp}}}$ in peripheral collisions but gradually deviate and loose sensitivity to the WS parameters in more central collisions.
+This discrepancy could be attributed to a strong decorrelation between the spectator plane and the reaction plane~\cite{ALICE:2022xhd} when the number of spectator neutrons is small.
+In contrast, STAR $R_{\delta_{\mathrm{zdc}}}$ demonstrates good agreement with AMPT $R_{\delta_{\mathrm{rp}}}$ in Fig.~\ref{fig:3}(e).

-One further comment is in order.
-Elliptic flow emerges, event-by-event, as a response to the initial ellipticity of the system.
-This quantity, denoted by $\mathcal{E}_2$, is usually quantified as the second Fourier harmonic of the initial density distribution \cite{Teaney:2010vd}.
-With the excellent approximation of a linear scaling, $V_2 \propto \mathcal{E}_2$, on an event-by-event basis, the ratios of observables analyzed in Fig.~\ref{fig:3} can be estimated starting solely from the knowledge of $\mathcal{E}_2$ and its fluctuations.
-In the supplemental material we show that the behaviors observed in Fig.~\ref{fig:3} do indeed originate largely from the initial state.
+It is worth noting that elliptic flow emerges event-by-event as a response to the initial ellipticity of the system, denoted by $\mathcal{E}_2$.
+This response follows a linear scaling, $V_2 \propto \mathcal{E}_2$ \cite{Teaney:2010vd}.
+Therefore, the ratios of observables analyzed in Fig.~\ref{fig:3} can be estimated solely based on knowledge of $\mathcal{E}_2$ and its fluctuations.
+In the supplemental material, we demonstrate that the observed behaviors in Fig.~\ref{fig:3} largely originate from the initial state.